Wednesday, 16th October 2024 05:05

-Home / Poker / Roman grandfather Egidio Salandi starts new poker chapter — thanks to PokerStars Power Path
+Home / News / Poker / Roman grandfather Egidio Salandi starts new poker chapter — thanks to PokerStars Power Path

 Egidio Salandi wasn’t even paying that much attention to his computer screen when he was playing a low buy-in tournament on PokerStars a few weeks ago, with the vague knowledge that a huge win potentially awaited.